ProtopiaTech/workshop-apim-en/apimanagement-3.md

 #### Add API from scratch

-This will use the Start Wars API <http://swapi.co>
+This will use the Start Wars API <https://swapi.co>

 - Select [Add Blank API]
+  - Select the [Full] option at the top of the dialog
-  - Enter name and description
+  - Enter Display name, name and description
+  - Enter back end Web Service - this is <https://swapi.co/api>
   - Set API URL suffice to sw
-  - Assign Products
+  - Assign Products - Starter and Unlimited
+  - Create

 ![](Images/APIMAddBlankAPI.png)